abhilashkrishnan/realtime-transaction-statistics/README.md

 DELETE /transactions

-This endpoint causes all existing transactions to be deleted The endpoint should accept an empty request body and return a 204 status code.
+This endpoint causes all existing transactions to be deleted.
+The endpoint should accept an empty request body and return a 204 status code.

 Requirements